zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Gus says, “I’m your man,” a phrase we use to show that you ca n do what the other person wants you to do (someone who is going to hi re you).
 For example, if someone says, “I’m looking for someone who is good with  cars,” and you’re a mechanic (you’re a person who fixes cars), you might say, “I’m your man.
 You should hire me.”

 Shirley says, “There’s someone who’s been a thorn in my sid e, keeping me up at night, and it’s time to take him out.”
-“A thorn in yo ur side” is something that is very annoying, very unpleasant, something that is painful  and won’t go away.
+“A thorn in your side” is something that is very annoying, very unpleasant, something that is painful  and won’t go away.

  Usually we use this expression to talk about a person who b others you or a situation that causes you pain or annoys you somehow.
 A “t horn” (thorn) is something that you would find in a plant, or a flower  like a rose.
 It’s like a needle, a small stick, that when you touch it, it hurts.
 So, a th orn in your side is something that hurts you.
 Shirley says that this person – t his someone has been keeping her up at night, meaning not allowing her to  sleep, “and,” she says, “it’s time to take him out.”
 “To take someone out” is an in formal expression meaning to kill someone, to murder someone.